Dark Age (a pragmatic warning)

 - For example, compare the culture of Jesus' time with these earlier events in Greece:

-- Aristarchus introduced the
+- Aristarchus

-- Eratosthenes proved the Earth was round
+- Eratosthenes proved

-two hundred years before the birth of Jesus, then used trigonometry to compute the size to within 10% of the
+the Earth was round two hundred years before the birth of Jesus, then used trigonometry to

-of Alexandria in 415 AD know that Jesus was a pacifist?
-Do Americans today?
+- Did the Christian mob who murdered the astronomer Hypacia of Alexandria in 415 A.D. know that Jesus was a pacifist?
+Do Americans

-- How would today's world if the Roman emperor Constantine
+- How would today's world if the Roman emperor Constantine had chosen to emphasize natural philosophy of Greece rather than

-- The Vatican trial of Galileo (1632) is proof
+- The Vatican trial of Galileo

-that religion delayed scientific progress by more than 1,800 years (200 BC to 1632 AD).
+(1632) is proof that religion delayed scientific progress by more than 1,800 years (200 B.C. to 1632

 - So why did Greek culture not prevail?

-- Greek decline began with political, religious and cultural differences between Sparta (conservative, religious, pro-war, pro-slavery) and the Athenians (liberal, less religious, pro-education).
-Sparta and Athens supported each other from
+(liberal, less religious, pro-education).
+Sparta and Athens supported each other from foreign

-collective protection to each other against outsiders.
+offer collective protection to each other against outsiders.

-- Then a series of wars on the Greek peninsula caused everything to come under control of Alexander the Great of
+- Then a series of wars on the Greek peninsula caused everything to come under control of Alexander

-Macedonia.
+the Great of Macedonia.
 This area was later annexed by Rome then renamed Achaia.

 - I think about this whenever I hear dogmatic religious American conservatives criticizing pragmatic